solidbird/GetWeatherSelenium/README.md

 # GetWeatherSelenium
 Give me the weather for my city.
-Made with selenium so might be not the best solution but i dont wanna pay for an api key bullshit
+Made with selenium so might be not the best solution but i dont wanna pay for an api key